wp-plugins/woocommerce-ajax-add-to-cart-for-variable-products/readme.txt

 1. screenshot-1.jpg

 == Changelog ==

+= 1.2.3 =
+* Updated Jquery, so it works properly with IE10 / IE11

 = 1.2.2 =
 * jquery updated. so if no variation selected, user will get error to select variable.